fabiolnh/observability/README.md

 - You can configurate a target of its own prometheus to get the metrics from it (from its HttpServer)
 - There is a web interface in prometheus, but not so good to interact.
 The best way is to use other app, such as Grafana

-## Metrics
+## Collecting Metrics from Prometheus
 - cAdvisor: Use it to collect container metrics (https://github.com/google/cadvisor).
-Remember: Configure it as a prometheus target
+Remember: Configure the prometheus to collect metrics from it (target)
-- Grafana: use it to build dashboards.
+- Grafana: use it to build dashboards getting data from prometheus.
 There are a lot of dashboards created by the community
 - You can configure alarms in Grafana (as an example, you can send a msg to your Telegram)